Fractif/fractif/apps/blog/_posts/diversifying-with-luxury-assets.md

 ## Winning in the long run

 The luxury market is a very resilient one, and has proven to be a good investment in the long run.
 The pandemic has been a good test for the industry, and it has proven capable of reinvention to emerge even stronger than before.
+It just seems like these assets are recession-proof.

 "We could be affected in the short term, but we're not worried on the long term," said Jean-Jacques Guiony, LVMH's financial director.